exakat/exakat/docs/Rules.rst

 .. _new-functions-in-php-5.6:

-New functions in PHP 5.6
+New Functions In PHP 5.6
 ########################